Here come pending home sales ...

-The National Association of Realtors will release data on pending home sales during May at 10 a.m.
+The National Association of Realtors will release pending home sales data for the month of August at 10:00 a.m.
 ET.

-Economists forecast that pending sales fell 1.1%, according to Bloomberg, following a 5.1% jump in April to the best level in a decade.
+Economists estimate that the indicator, based on signed contracts for real estate, increased 0.4% month-on-month, and 8.1% year-on-year.

-Pending home sales are a forward-looking indicator of the housing market, as they are based on signed contracts prior to final sales.
+In a preview to clients, Bank of America Merrill Lynch economists wrote, “We expect pending home sales will slip 0.5% mum in August, a slight reversal after the solid performance in the first half of the year.
+Mortgage purchase applications weakened in August and although the correlation with pending home sales is low, it gives a sense of the risks to the direction of sales.”

 Business Insider Emails & Alerts